LoopKit/loopdocs/docs/requirements/pump.md

 ## Pump Supplies

-Medtronic will not sell pump supplies directly to customers who do not have an in-warranty Medtronic pump registered in their system.
+Medtronic will not typically want to sell pump supplies directly to customers who do not have an in-warranty Medtronic pump registered in their system.
 Ask your insurance about purchasing pump supplies through a durable medical equipment (DME) provider.
 If you are brand new to Medtronic infusion sites, you may want to ask for help from friends to try a variety of infusion sets before purchasing a full 90-day supply of any in particular.